-Custody refers to the right to make major decisions about the child.
-Where one parent has sole custody, that parent alone makes all major decisions about the child.
+Custody refers to the right to make major decisions about your child/ren.
+When one parent has sole custody, that parent alone makes all major decisions about the child/ren.
 Where the parents have joint custody, the parents are to mutually agree upon major decisions concerning the child/ren.
 Custody is usually resolved out of court and is detailed in the separation agreement.
 Custody is different from residence.

-Residence refers to with whom the child ordinarily resides.
-If the child spends most of his or her time (more than 60% of time) with one parent, then that parent has primary residence.
-If the child spends at least 40% of his or her time with each parent, then the parties have shared residence of the child.
-Ordinarily, the non-resident parent has access to the child, which can include overnight visits, weekends, and mid-week visits.
-In cases where the non-resident parent is alleged to be unable to care for the child or to be a danger to the child (i.e. substance abuse, psychiatric difficulties, history of violence), access can take place at a supervised access centre.
+Residence refers to the parent the child/ren normally live(s) with.
+If the child/ren spend(s) most of their time (more than 60%) with one parent, than that parent has primary residence.
+If the child/ren spend(s) at least 40% of their time with each parent, then the parties have shared residence of the child.
+Usually, the non-resident parent has access to the child/ren, which can include overnight visits, weekends, and mid-week visits.
+In cases where the non-resident parent is alleged to be unable to care for the child/ren or to be a danger to the child/ren (i.e. substance abuse, psychiatric difficulties, history of violence etc…), access can take place at a supervised access center.
 Alternatively, access may be supervised by another adult (ideally, this adult supervisor would be mutually agreed upon between the parents).

 Voluntary agreements, called “parenting plans”, are usually the best and most common way of settling custody arrangements in Ontario.
 Only a small percentage of child custody disputes are actually decided in a courtroom.
-A parenting plan can include everything about who will spend time with the child(ren) and when and who will make major decisions about the child(ren).
+A parenting plan can include everything about who will spend time with the child/ren and when/who will make major decisions about the child/ren.
 The parenting plan can either be an informal arrangement or can be detailed in a separation agreement.

 If the parenting dispute does reach the courts, the primary factor for the court in determining the final parenting arrangement is assessing the best interests of the child/ren.
-In order for the court to determine the best interests of the child, the court has recourse to such agencies as the Office of the Children’s Lawyer, Children’s Aid Services, or a privately retained assessor.
+In order for the court to determine the best interests of the child, the courts may use the services of agencies such as the Office of the Children’s Lawyer or a privately retained assessor.
 Keep in mind that parenting plans are open to revision if there is a material change in circumstances.